 - Vegetable Stock Cube: We went with half of a cube for 4 cups of water.
 Adjust according to the package instructions of your vegetable stock.

-- White Miso: Miso brings umami, saltiness and a lot of flavor to the broth.
+- White Miso: Miso brings umami, saltiness, and a lot of flavors to the broth.
 It is a key ingredient to prepare a good ramen.

 - Soy Sauce: For a deeper color and flavor.